sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-starter-mission-05/fiori-ios-scpms-starter-mission-05.md

   - Scroll support while inactive window
   - Using a settings bundle will automatically give you a settings menu

-If you're interested in more information about Mac Catalyst you can always visit the following resources:
+If you want more information about Mac Catalyst you can always visit the following resources:
 - [Mac Catalyst Developer Guide](https://developer.apple.com/documentation/uikit/mac_catalyst)
 - [iPad Apps for Mac - WWDC Videos](https://developer.apple.com/videos/all-videos/?q=iPad%20Apps%20for%20Mac)